wing5wong/artisan-whs-static/source/_events/2022-03-23_netball-trials-junior-1.md

 title: "Netball Trials - Junior "
 date: 2022-04-07T04:45:47.266Z
 ---
-Junior Girls who have signed up for netball.
+Junior girls who have signed up for netball.
 Trials will be on the following days and time.

 JUNIORS (Y9-10) - Wednesday 6 April, Thursday 7 April.
 2pm-4pm @ Springvale Stadium.